-We often miss it.
+Why do we find it so difficult to pray?
+I believe prayer is often misunderstood.
 We put the focus on us, rather than on God.
-We think we have to be perfect.
+In other words, we think we have to be perfect.
 More righteous.
 Our ducks all lined up in a row.
 If someone else appears to have their prayers consistently answered, we want to know their method.
 Their secret.
 Their tips.
 And we line up to buy their best-selling book on prayer.
 We assume we can strip down the frivolous and somehow reproduce results.

 And we try.